dmshakur/uopeople_bs_computer_science/2019_2020/term_4/univ_1001_online_education_strategies/univ_1001_notes/univ_1001_unit_7.md

 #### The distractions of technology
 Multi-tasking with tech can lead to a decrease in attention spent on your studies.
 It takes longer to do anything if you're doing something else at the same time.
 Science has shown that people that shift from one thing to another quickly and often form pathways in the brain that lead to a decreased ability to focus on one thing.

-#### Family and roommate issues
-Plan ahead when studying in environments that could be intrusive.

-### 2.3 Organizing your time
-The optimal time for you to study may vary depending on the time of day.
-Do you function better staying up late or getting up early?
-Logging how you spend your time for an entire week may surprise you with how you spend your time.

-#### Time management
-For every hour in the classroom college students should on average study for about two hours.
-The goal of time management is that one should be able to get everything they need done, done, and still be able to find time to do other things they want to do.
-If you have too many responsibilities then it is better to lighten up your educational workload than to run the risk of failure.

 ### Time management strategies for success
 * Mentally prepare your self for success by telling yourself that you'll succeed.